Logo

 Alastair Campbell said that from that day onwards he counted each day that he did not drink alcohol, and did not stop counting until he had reached thousands.

-Alastair Campbell's condition continued with a phase of depression, and he was reluctant to seek further medical help.
+Alastair Campbell experienced a period of depression and he was reluctant to seek further medical help.

 Alastair Campbell eventually cooperated with treatment from his family doctor.